Project Background

 Profile of Early Adopter

-• Indonesian urban millennials, especially the married ones, was our primary segment as they have a stronger predisposition to save and manage their finance more regularly.
+• Urban millennials, especially the married ones, is our primary segment as they have a stronger predisposition to save and manage their finance regularly.

 Banking and Financial Management Behavior